-Table 1: 5 GHz U-NII Band Allocations in the US
+Table 1: 5 GHz U-NII Band Allocations in the US Prior to 2013 NPRM

 While the 5 GHz bands offer significantly more spectral capacity than the 83.5MHz available in the 2.4 GHz ISM band in the US, there is concern that the rapidly accelerating popularity of the new generations of 802.11 WLAN (Wi-Fi) will lead to massive congestion in these bands as well.
 These issues will be addressed in subsequent sections.

 The US Congress established the Intelligent Transportation System (ITS) program in 1991 [3].
-In 1999 the FCC, in response to a petition from the automotive industry, “allocated the 5.9 GHz band [5.850-5.925 GHz] for DSRC-based ITS applications and adopted technical rules for DSRC operations” [4].
+In 1999 the FCC, in response to a petition from ITS stakeholders, “allocated the 5.9 GHz band [5.850-5.925 GHz] for DSRC-based ITS applications and adopted technical rules for DSRC operations” [4].
 DSRC services are co-primary in the 5.9 GHz band with the government radiolocation service and with non-government fixed satellite service uplink operations.
 In 2003 the FCC adopted licensing and service rules for DSRC [4], including modifications to Parts 90 (for Roadside Units, RSUs) and 95 (for On-Board Units, OBUs) of the Commission’s rules.
-As shown in Fig. 1, these rules defined a band plan that reserved 5 MHz at the low end of the band (5.850-5.855 GHz) as a guard band and specified seven 10 MHz channels, i.e. Ch.
+As shown in Fig. 1, these rules defined a band plan that reserved 5 MHz at the low end of the band (5.850-5.855 GHz) for future developments and specified seven 10 MHz channels, i.e. Ch.
 172 (5.855-5.865 GHz) through 184 (5.915-5.925 GHz).
 Channel 178 is designated as the Control Channel, while the remaining six channels are designated as Service Channels.
 The rules also permit two 20 MHz service channels, overlapping respectively with channels 174-176 and 180-182.
 In 2006 the Commission further refined the DSRC rules by designating Channel 172 “exclusively for vehicle-to-vehicle safety communications for accident avoidance and mitigation, and safety of life and property applications.”
 In addition, it designated Channel 184 “exclusively for high-power, longer-distance communications to be used for public safety applications involving safety of life and property, including road intersection collision mitigation” [5].

 Figure 1: FCC DSRC Band Plan